Quick and Easy Lemon Ice Cream is so simple, it will encourage you to only enjoy homemade ice cream from now on!

 - 600 ml whipping cream

-With the motor running, gradually add, through the feed tube, the cream and the food colouring if using.
+- With the motor running, gradually add, through the feed tube, the cream.